ShprAlex/SproutLife/README.md

 I had the insight that gave rise to Sprout Life in December 2015.
 Since then I've been obsessed with developing the project and seeing where it led.
 GOL can be written in 100 lines, and I thought that Sprout Life would not be much longer.
 It's turned out a bit bigger than I thought, but it's still a fun toy project.

-I started with a Java implementation because my initial goal was to quickly refile the design, and java is language I'm most familiar with.
+I started with a Java implementation because my initial goal was to quickly refine the design, and java is language I'm most familiar with.
 Popularizing the application may be better done in Javascript.
 I think that current processors are fast enough to run Sprout Life using Javascript in a web browser.

 I hope that others get involved with this project as well.
 In particular, I hope that Sprout Life appeals to programmers for the same reason that GOL does - it is relatively small and self contained and produces results that look cool and are fun to talk about.